botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/_index.md

 weight = 3
 +++

-A detailed automoderator system, allowing for complex configuration.
+A sophisticated automoderator system, allowing for more complex configurations than basic automoderator.

 <!--more-->